HeyHeyChicken/YouTube-Video-Downloader/README.md

 If you want more detailed explanations, you will find them on the [Wiki](//github.com/HeyHeyChicken/NOVA/wiki).

-## 💼 Features

-When you install NOVA, no features are installed.
-You need to add them.<br/>
-1) Go to your NOVA's server UI (the default URL is "http://localhost:8080/")
-2) Go to the "Skills" tab.
-3) Find skills you want, open the modal and click on the "Install" button.<br/>
-   The server and clients will restarts, and the skill will be installed.

 ## 💻 Compatibility

-NOVA has only been officially tested on Windows.
+YouTube Video Downloader has only been officially tested on Windows.

 <br>
 <br>